-These days, pain relief in childbirth often entails an
+These days, pain relief in childbirth often means an

 epidural.
-During an epidural, anesthesia is injected through a catheter into a space between the vertebra of your lower back and just outside the spinal canal, numbing feeling from the waist down.
+During an epidural, anesthesia is injected through a catheter into a space between the vertebra of your lower back and just outside the spinal canal.

-Traditional epidurals take 10-20 minutes to work, and they anesthetize the entire lower half of your body.
+Traditional epidurals take 10-20 minutes to work.
+They anesthetize the entire lower half of your body.

 Some variations, known as